Payment initiation service (PIS)

 You can be sure that you will receive the funds.
 You have the option to select to credit payments only after a bank statement is received.

-For that, log in to bank.paysera.com > Projects and Activities > My Projects > Project settings > Payment collection service settings > Credit payments under the Payment Initiation Service only upon receipt of a bank statement.
+For that, log in to bank.paysera.com > Projects and Activities > My Projects > Project settings > Payment gateway service settings > Credit payments under the payment initiation service only upon receipt of a bank statement.

 Data security.
 Paysera is an institution licensed and supervised by the Bank of Lithuania that complies with and constantly improves data security requirements.
 You can read more about the requirements here.